joaofanchini/crm-easyrelation/README.md

 ## Prerogatives Used
  * Use Clean Architecture
- * Hosted in AWS, foollowing the AWS Well-Architected Framework
+ * Hosted in AWS, following the AWS Well-Architected Framework